Supporting Today’s PBS

 Your generosity empowers us to attract and retain the best faculty; develop the artist and athlete in every student; incorporate innovative technologies in the classroom; and pursue exciting learning opportunities with agility.

 Parent volunteers, members of the Advancement Committee, the Annual Giving Manager, and the Head of School contact fellow PBS families in the fall to seek financial support annually.
-This year’s Annual Fund Co-Chairs are Charlotte Zanders Waxman, mother of Lucas ‘22 and Isabelle ‘23, and Amelia Schultz and Jason Werlin, parents of Ella ’20 and Grace ‘21.
+This year’s Annual Fund Co-Chairs are Charlotte Zanders Waxman, mother of Lucas ‘22, Isabelle ‘23, and Leo '26, and Natara Garovoy, mother of Asher '21 and Alexander '23.

 - We hope that every family who is able will maintain or increase their giving to the Annual Fund each year.